pnp/prompt-pulse/Documentation/Architecture.md

 The below documentation details the architecture of the Prompt Pulse solution.
 Prompt Pulse is provided as a Power Apps solution file (**unmanaged**), this allows easy updates when new versions are released.

+The Prompt Buddy integration is provided as a Dataverse for Teams solution file (**unmanaged**) and is deployed separately from the Prompt Pulse solution.

 ## Connectors

 The following connectors are used in the Prompt Pulse solution: